RapTho/elasticsearch-tutorials/exercises.md

 `curl` on Windows parses JSON data differently than on MacOS or Linux.
 Thus, there might be issues with the body section of your requests.
 If you receive an error related to `Compressor detection can only be called on some xcontent bytes` you can do the following.<br>

-1. Extract the body section of your request in to a file e.g. `data.json`
+1. Extract the body section of your request into a file e.g. `data.json`
 2. Reference this file in your curl request with the `-d @data.json` flag

 ```